sdss/tree/docs/sphinx/tree_setup.rst

     git clone https://github.com/sdss/tree tree
     cd bin/

 The main script to create environment files is ``setup_tree.py``.
+See setup_tree ref:`usage <usage>` for full documentation of the command-line tool and its parameters.
 To create corresponding ``module``, ``bash``, and ``tcsh`` configuration files, run

 ::